 This project provides a pilot group of Indigenous Rangers with advanced skills in reef interventions, enabled to lead these activities within their ranger groups for the future of sea Country when and where required.

 This three-year project began in 2023 and includes formal accreditation units for participants in Certificate III in Conservation and Ecosystem Management.
 Through the development of accredited training resources, this project lays an important foundation to support future Traditional Owner-led intervention activities and contribute to large-scale efforts to help the future of the Reef.
+Training will continue through the PDP, and the skills learned will be used to help deliver reef restoration at scale.

-This training opportunity is funded by the Traditional Owner Partnership component of the partnership between the Australian Government’s Reef Trust and the Great Barrier Reef Foundation
+This training opportunity is funded by the Traditional Owner Partnership component of the partnership between the Australian Government’s Reef Trust and the Great Barrier Reef Foundation.

 Connections to sea Country